ZihaoLiu0927/cosi_165b_deeplearning/README.md

 - [x] CNN: implementation of convolutionary neural networks with pytorch for cat image recognition
 - [x] RNN and LSTM: implementation of a recurrent neural network with Long short-term memory cell for paper classification
 - [ ] GNN: implementaion of graph neural network
+- [ ] GAN: a final project to implement a generative adversarial network that is able to convert any image to Monet-style